Medical Schools with DEI Offices

 Program for Access & Engagement

-“The Carver College of Medicine (CCOM) fosters a welcoming and respectful campus environment while ensuring compliance with state and federal law and diversity-related accreditation criteria.
-We build community among learners and prepare students to serve Iowans from every background and life experience.”
+“The Carver College of Medicine (CCOM) fosters a welcoming and respectful campus environment while ensuring compliance with state and federal law.
+We build community among learners and prepare students to serve Iowans from every background and life experience.
+Through comprehensive education and skill development, we empower future healthcare professionals to excel in their careers while meeting the needs of their communities.”

 Office of Health Equity and Engagement